Thomas-Rollins/S5/README.md

     #### Output :  None

     ### Example Usage:
-        S5> cdelete cis4010-rollins:test.txt
+        S5> cdelete rollins_bucket:test.txt
         S5> cdelete ./test

     ## Note:
     -   A Folder must be empty or the operation will fail
 #
 ## Host System Commands
--   S5 will attempt to pass unrecongized commands to the default terminal and output the result.
+-   S5 will attempt to directly pass unrecongized commands to the host operating system's default terminal and output the result.

+    ### Example Usage:
+        S5> ping google.ca

+        Pinging google.ca [172.217.1.3] with 32 bytes of data:
+        Reply from 172.217.1.3: bytes=32 time=23ms TTL=116
+        Reply from 172.217.1.3: bytes=32 time=35ms TTL=116
+        Reply from 172.217.1.3: bytes=32 time=21ms TTL=116
+        Reply from 172.217.1.3: bytes=32 time=26ms TTL=116

+        Ping statistics for 172.217.1.3:
+            Packets: Sent = 4, Received = 4, Lost = 0 (0% loss),
+        Approximate round trip times in milli-seconds:
+            Minimum = 21ms, Maximum = 35ms, Average = 26ms
+    ## Note:
+    -   Deleting the last object in a directory will also delete the directory.